 Paul H. Tobias Attorney Fellowship Program

 The Paul H. Tobias (PHT) Attorney Fellowship Program exemplifies The Institute’s deep commitment to securing the future of employee rights advocacy.
 Honoring The Institute’s roots as the public interest organization of the National Employment Lawyers Association (NELA), The PHT Attorney Fellowship Program is named for Paul H. Tobias, NELA’s Founder and first Executive Director, for the boundless inspiration he has provided to plaintiffs’ employment lawyers for more than 50 years.
 It offers a new lawyer who embodies Paul’s indomitable spirit the opportunity to work on cutting-edge initiatives at The Institute for two years.
-Read more about the PHT Attorney Fellowship.
+Applications are now being accepted for the 2019-2021 PHT Attorney Fellowship.

 Employee Rights Advocacy Fellowship Program